epsstan/reladomo-kata/docs/Chaining.md

 | ACC1      | 100      | Jan 1 | Jan 2 | Jan 2 | Infinity | 2 |
 | ACC1      | 300      | Jan 2 | Infinity | Jan 2 | Infinity | 3 |

-### Another five days later (Jan 17) - You are mad !!
+### Five days later, on *Jan 17* - You are mad!

-Five days later on Jan 17, you check your bank account online and realize the mistake.
-Your account is short by $50.
+Five days later, on *Jan 17*, you check your bank account online and realize the mistake.
+Your account is short by *$50*.
 Furious, you call the bank to complain.
-They are vey apologetic and agree to adjust your balance.
+They are very apologetic and agree to adjust your balance.

 Just as before, the bank wants to preserve history in both dimensions.
-They follow the same approach :
+They follow the same approach:
 * Invalidate rows whose view of the world is incorrect
 * Add new rows to reflect the new view of the world

 **Invalidate rows**

-Row 1 is already invalid.
-It does not need to be updated.
+*Row 1* is already invalid, therefore it does not need to be updated.

-Rows 2 and 3 are invalid along the processing time dimension.
-However, we want to preserve the fact that they are invalid.
-So we invalidate them by setting their OUT_Z to today (Jan 17).
+*Row 2* and *Row 3* are invalid along the processing time dimension, however, we want to preserve the fact that they are invalid.
+We invalidate them by setting their *OUT_Z* to *Jan 17* (today).

 | Account # | Balance | FROM_Z | THRU_Z |  IN_Z |  OUT_Z |  Row Number |
 | --- | --- | --- | --- | --- | --- | --- |